gewoehnlich/leetcode-local-setup/README.md

-# Environment to solve Leetcode problems with minimal manual tinkering
+# environment to solve leetcode problems with minimal manual tinkering